 One thing I hate about road cycling is the traffic.
 I experienced a lot of close calls or being sprayed with windscreen wash by aggressive drivers.

-If you are unfortunate like me a few years ago and you will break your collarbone, for example, you can start riding even before you fully recover.
+If you are unfortunate like me a few years ago and you break your collarbone, for example, you can start riding even before you fully recover.

-2. It Is Time Efficient
+2. Indoor Cycling Is Time Efficient

 When I lived in Prague for a few weeks, it took me about 15 minutes to get out of the city.
 It takes me about a minute to get outside the village I live in now.